beling/book-pl/src/ch16-02-message-passing.md

 instead, we’re treating `rx` as an iterator.
 For each value received, we’re printing it.
 When the channel is closed, iteration will end.

-When running the code in Listing 16-10, you should see the following output with a 1-second pause in between each line:
+When running the code in listing 16-10, you should see the following output with a 1-second pause in between each line:

 <!-- Not extracting output because changes to this output aren't significant;